 The Sonoma County Continuum of Care currently uses the Efforts to Outcomes HMIS data base with Social Solutions.
-Social Solutions is contracted with the Lead Agency, Sonoma County Community Development Commission, until the year 2021 which is approximately \$116,000 per year.
+Social Solutions is contracted with the Lead Agency, Sonoma County Community Development Commission, until the end of fiscal year 2023 which is approximately \$185,000 per year.
+With the transition of the New Lead Agency, the Social Solutions Agreement shall be under the Sonoma County Department of Health Services as of July 1, 2023, through 2024.